Harold and the Purple Crayon: Episodes

-Feature Film
+Feature film

-In February 2010, it was reported that Columbia Pictures was developing a live-action film adaptation of Harold and the Purple Crayon, to be produced by Will Smith and James Lassiter, and written by Josh Klausner, but it never came to fruition.
+In February 2010, it was reported that Columbia Pictures and Sony Pictures Animation was developing an animated film adaptation of Harold and the Purple Crayon, to be produced by Will Smith and James Lassiter through their production company Overbrook Entertainment, and written by Josh Klausner, but it never came to fruition.
 In December 2016, it was reported that the film would also be written by Dallas Clayton.

-On February 1, 2021, it was reported that Zachary Levi would star in the film, later revealed to be portraying Harold as a grown man.
+On February 1, 2021, it was reported that Zachary Levi would star in the film, later revealed to be portraying Harold as a grown man and film will be a Live Action Animated film.
 It was also announced that David Guion and Michael Handelman replaced Klausner and Clayton as screenwriters, with John Davis producing.
 While Zooey Deschanel was added in the cast, it was announced that Carlos Saldanha was attached to direct the film.
 The film was originally scheduled to be released on January 27, 2023, but was pushed back to June 30, 2023, and later August 2, 2024.